MorphoNeuralNetworks/Full_morphology_networks_Qian/README.md

 # Full morphology networks

-This is the code for the paper "The effect of full morphological reconstruction details on whole brain single cell networks" (doi:)
+This is the code for the paper "Non-homogenous axonal bouton distribution in whole-brain single cell neuronal networks" under consideration
-(links to code files are not available)
+(links to code files will be updated soon)
 ### Content
 ### Data Process
   - [DataProcess/ExtractSwcFiles/](https://github.com/MorphoNeuralNetworks/Full_morphology_networks_Qian/blob/main/01_Data%20Process/01_ExtractSwcFiles.py): extract the swc file before and after registration from the raw eswc file